Mustafa-Shams/Ai-textbook-1/website/docs/module-1/urdf-structures.md

 2. **Fixed joints**: For permanent connections
 3. **Continuous joints**: For unlimited rotation (waist)
 4. **Prismatic joints**: For linear movement (if needed)

+The URDF description is critical for humanoid robots as it enables accurate forward and inverse kinematics calculations, which are essential for complex movements like walking, reaching, and manipulation tasks.

 ## Next Steps